nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Approach Summary

-Host contains location devices like mobile sensor, GPS sensor, Wi-Fi sensor, GNSS sensor, etc. Host is a compute node, including servers, routers, and end-user appliances like smartphones, tablets, or PCs.
+Host contains location devices like mobile sensor, GPS sensor, GNSS sensor, etc. Host is a compute node, including servers, routers, and end-user appliances like smartphones, tablets, or PCs.
 Host has a discrete TPM.
 Note on TPM: The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK); TPM attestation key (AK) is cryptographically backed by TPM EK.
 For the initial version of the draft, host is bare metal Linux OS host and interactions are with TPM.